BorgwardtLab/WWL/README.md

 Please use the following BibTeX citation when using our method or comparing against it:
 ```
 @incollection{Togninalli19,
-  author    = {ogninalli, Matteo and Ghisu, Elisabetta and Llinares-Lopez, Felipe and Rieck, Bastian and Borgwardt, Karsten},
+  author    = {Togninalli, Matteo and Ghisu, Elisabetta and Llinares-Lopez, Felipe and Rieck, Bastian and Borgwardt, Karsten},
   title     = {Wasserstein Weisfeiler-Lehman Graph Kernels},
   booktitle = {Advances in Neural Information Processing Systems 32},
   year      = {2019},